-If you need a Sherman Oaks medical malpractice attorney, you can count on the knowledgeable and experienced team at Mancini & Associates to be by your side.
+If you need a California medical malpractice lawyer, you can count on the knowledgeable and experienced team at Mancini & Associates to be by your side.
 They will fight to ensure that you are fairly compensated for what you have been through.

 When Leilani Schweitzer’s son Gabriel was 20 months old, he was taken to a hospital in Nevada where he was misdiagnosed with the stomach flu instead of the chronic brain condition that he really had.
 This mistake resulted in his being transferred to Stanford Children’s Hospital.

 There, a nurse who wanted to help Schweitzer get some rest turned off the alarms on Gabriel’s heart monitor.
 The nurse also turned off the alarms to the nurse’s station as well.
 When Gabriel’s heart stopped, nobody knew until it was too late.